Using Laxatives for Constipation

 What is Irritable Bowel Syndrome?

-Irritable bowel syndrome, or IBS, is a common gastrointestinal disorder that affects the digestive system.
-IBS is a chronic condition, and the exact cause is unknown, but there are ways to help control and manage it.
-Common symptoms of IBS include:
+Irritable bowel syndrome is a common gastrointestinal disorder that affects the digestive system.
+It is a chronic condition, and the exact cause is unknown, but there are ways to help control and manage it.

 • Abdominal pain